akshay9594/ATOM_Website_Testing/README.md

 ## Generation of Test Reports

-Test reports are generated when the "-v" flag is used when executing the master script.
-The generated reports are placed in the "reports" directory.
+Test reports are generated when the master script is executed.
+The generated reports are placed in the reports->*element_name* directory.
 The naming convention used for the reports is *property*_report.txt.

 ## Constraints (As of Now)